Walderslade Primary School

-- Encourage take up of FSM by working proactively with our parents and carers in a sensitive and supportive manner and to remove any potential barriers or stigma attached to claiming FSM.
+- Encourage our parents and carers to register for PPG in a sensitive and supportive manner and to remove any potential barriers or stigma attached to claiming benefits or having a low income.
 In doing so, we recognise the vital role that parents and carers play in the lives of their children.

-- Be mindful of the fact that eligibility and take up of FSM does not equate with pupils being considered to be “low attainers” because of their social circumstances.
+- Be mindful of the fact that eligibility of PPG does not equate with pupils being considered to be “low attainers” because of their social circumstances.

 - Ensure that there is robust monitoring and evaluation in place to account for the use of Pupil Premium, by the school and governing body.